Flag

 Assaf Elovic

 Assaf Elovic is a tech leader with a deep involvement in AI innovation and development.
-He has contributed to several impactful AI projects like GPT Researcher, including leading engineering at companies like Servicefriend (acquired by Meta), Monday, and Wix.
+He has created several impactful AI projects like GPT Researcher and Tavily, including leading AI engineering at companies like Servicefriend (acquired by Meta), Monday, and Wix.
 Through his work, he focuses on AI-driven product development and has a passion for sharing his expertise, often speaking and writing about innovation and emerging technologies.

 Tweet